farazsth98/farazsth98.github.io/_posts/2018-05-17-BlizzardCTF-2017-Strng.md

 ## Exploit

-Now that we have everything layed out, I believe anybody can complete the exploit.
+Now that we have everything laid out, I believe anybody can complete the exploit.
 But just for completeness here is a quick memory layout and the final script.

 {% highlight text %}
 gdb-peda$ x/40gx $rdi+0xaf0